 Does it usually work?
 No

-As compelling as the life-changing testimonials on many mutilevel marketing sites can be, they’re dramatically uncommon.
+As CreditCards.com writer Erica Sandberg described, as compelling as life-changing testimonials on many multi-level marketing sites can be, they’re dramatically uncommon.
 According to a 1999 paper written by Jon M. Taylor, of the Consumer Awareness Institute, and published by the Federal Trade Commission, 99 percent of those who participate in multilevel marketing lose money.

-With such abysmal success rates, why would anyone take the chance?
-Not being aware of the reality is one reason, as multilevel marketing companies don’t publicize their failure rates.
+With such abysmal success rates, why would anyone take the chance on an MLM?
+Not being aware of the reality is a reason since multi-level marketing companies don’t publicize their failure rates.

 Regina Lopez, from Salinas, California, joined the nutritional supplement company Herbalife expecting to support her three young children and her unemployed husband who is sick with diabetes.
 The family was in a bind.
 She couldn’t secure a flexible job, their credit card balances were in the $15,000 range, and bills were piling up.

 “My cousin said I could make a lot of money and took me to his meeting,” says Lopez.
 “It was so exciting I signed up that night.
 I definitely thought it was going to be great, the answer to my prayers.”